 Þingvellir

-What I loved about Iceland was that all of the national parks were free.
-The rumors that Iceland is expensive are true, but at least little things like this don’t set you back any krona.
+One thing that I loved about Iceland was that all of the national parks are free.
+The rumors that Iceland is expensive are true, so it’s a relief that these incredible locations will not set you back at any krona.

-This national park is full of cultural, historical, and natural significance for Iceland.
-It marks the convergence of the North American and Eurasian tectonic plates and is also where the Icelandic Parliament was established.
+Þingvellir National Park holds a lot of cultural, historical, and natural significance for Iceland.
+Not only does it mark the convergence of the North American and Eurasian tectonic plates but it’s also where the Icelandic Parliament was established.

-There are several rift valleys throughout the park, some of which you can dive and snorkel in, with incredibly clear water.
-Others are full of rocks, beautiful green grasses, and red leaves.
+There are several rift valleys throughout the park with incredibly clear water, some of which you can dive and snorkel in.
+Others are full of rocks, beautiful green grasses, and lush foliage.

 The area became a World Heritage Site in 2004 and borders Iceland’s largest lake.
-One could easily spend an entire day just in this park and Maksim, my travel buddy, and I devoted several hours to it.
+One could easily spend an entire day just in this park and we devoted several hours to it.

 Haukadalur